anoma/risc0-lean-example/README.md

 ## Main example

-The `main` branch contains an example of a `sum` function Lean operating on `Nat`.
-The example implements a general interface with Lean, passing data via byte arrays which are then parsed to `Nat` on the Lean side.
+The `main` branch contains an example of a `sum` function in Lean operating on `Nat`.
+The example implements a general interface to Lean 4, passing data via a byte array which is then parsed to `Nat` on the Lean side.
+The result is returned in a byte array which is then parsed on the Rust side.
 The example properly initializes the runtime.

 ## Sum example